-Art influences the sustainability of companies through architecture, aesthetics of work-spaces, design of products and services, design of work and organizational systems, graphic art in advertising, and arts-based training methods.
-Self-expressiveness and authenticity that are hallmarks of art can also enhance organizational productivity and employee motivation.
-Sustainable organizations need arts to enhance employee creativity, innovation, attract creative workers, improve worker satisfaction, design eco-friendly and innovative products and services.
-Arts also allows us to study those aspects of organizational sustainability which are a strength of aesthetics inquiry, such as sensory and emotional experiences often ignored in traditional management studies.
+Art influences the sustainability of companies through architecture, aesthetics of work-spaces, design of products and services, design of work and organisational systems, graphic art in advertising, and arts-based training methods.
+Self-expressiveness and authenticity that are hallmarks of art can also enhance organisational productivity and employee motivation.
+Sustainable organisations need arts to enhance employee creativity, innovation, attract creative workers, improve worker satisfaction, design eco-friendly and innovative products and services.
+Arts also allow us to study those aspects of organisational sustainability which are a strength of aesthetics inquiry, such as sensory and emotional experiences often ignored in traditional management studies.

 Led by Professor David WASIELESKI, the International Research Chair in “Ethics and Innovative Management” is a trans-disciplinary collaborative project involving the promotion of long-term ethical behavior in organizations through creative managerial strategies.